-Symphony No. 1, “Remembrance.”
-The symphony is based on the composer’s Jewish family’s journey of escaping 18th- and 19th-century persecution and beginning a new life in America.
-During the two years and two months it took to complete the work, Hurwit notes, “When I wrote it, it was pure passion, with no consideration for politics or economics…For centuries, the persecution of various ethnic groups has forced younger generations to separate from their elders and seek safety and freedom in foreign lands.
-It is the story of this symphony [and] the story of untold numbers of families.”
+Symphony No. 1, “Remembrance” is based on the composer’s Jewish family’s escape from Russian persecution to begin a new life in America in the early 1900s.
+Of the two years it took to complete the work, Hurwit notes, “I was driven by pure passion, with no consideration for musical rules or the practicalities of getting it performed…For centuries, the persecution of various ethnic groups has forced younger generations to separate from their elders and seek safety and freedom in foreign lands.
+It is the story of this symphony and the story of untold families.”
 Lankester subsequently recorded the work with the Bulgarian National Radio Symphony Orchestra on MSR Classics.

-Hurwit’s choral work All There Still Bells is a short work that based after Henry Wadsworth Longfellow’s poem Christmas Bells.
-The composer extended the lyrics into a universal entreaty for world piece, and includes a pivotal moment in which the chorus sings “Peace on Earth” in Arabic, Greek, Hebrew, Latin and several contemporary languages spoken around the world.
+Hurwit’s short choral work All There Still Bells is based after Henry Wadsworth Longfellow’s poem “Christmas Bells.”
+The composer extended Longfellow’s words into a universal entreaty for world peace, and includes a pivotal moment in which the chorus sings “Peace on Earth” in Arabic, Greek, Hebrew, Latin and several contemporary languages spoken around the world.